savantcare/ptfile/ptclient/faq.md

 # ptclient

-## Q) How to install and run in dev and prod mode?
+## Q1) How to install and run in dev and prod mode?

 ```bash
 # install dependencies